Biking

 Although normal fares are pricey, there are discounts for both commuter and tourist travel.
 Students may obtain reduced fares on domestic flights.
 Over the past few years, there has also been an influx in the number of no-frills and discount carriers servicing Finland.

-- Ryanair -- International cheap flights from Tampere and Lappeenranta
+- Ryanair - International cheap flights from Helsinki, Rovaniemi, and Lappeenranta